ahmedboughdiri-it/ahmedboughdiri-it/README.md

 # 💫 About Me:
-Software Architecture Engineering student at ESPRIT Tunisia, graduating in 2026.
+Hello World I am a Software Architecture Engineering student at ESPRIT Tunisia, graduating in 2026.
 Passionate about designing clean, scalable software solutions and eager to grow in the world of software engineering .

 ## 🌐 Socials: